 Pericardial mesothelioma, as the name suggests, affects the lining that surrounds the heart and is associated with long term exposure to asbestos fibres.
 The symptoms of pericardial mesothelioma, as with other types of mesothelioma, can take many years to manifest.

-Mesothelioma of the Reproductive Organs
+What is Mesothelioma of the Reproductive Organs?

 There are also Mesothelial membranes surrounding the reproductive organs.
 In men, this is the called the Tunica Vaginalis Testis, the tissue covering the testes.
 In women, the Tunica Serosa Uteri, the tissue covering the ovaries.
 Mesothelioma can develop in these areas, though this is a very rare cancer, with only around 100 reported cases.